André de Toth | Subjects

-Crime Wave (1954) is a film that is marginally related
+Crime Wave (1954) is a film related to the Semi-documentary crime films.

-to the semi-docs.
-It has policemen characters, and location filming
+Like the Semi-docs, Crime Wave has policemen characters, and much location filming.

-There is no scientific detection by the police.
+- There is some scientific detection by the police.

-By contrast, Nelson's character is the one involved in science, being an expert airplane mechanic.
+- Gene Nelson's character is the one most involved in science, being an expert airplane mechanic.

 His airplane work recalls the heroes of Slattery's Hurricane.